mgeier/quaternion-nursery/README.md

 ing spherical curves by two weighted spa- tial rotations.

-The de-
+The designed curves have the following features:
-signed curves have the following features:
+C1 continuity, local control, and invariance under orthogonal transformations of coordinate systems.

-C 1 continuity, local control, and invari- ance under orthogonal transformations of coordinate systems.
+If a quaternion q [...] is known then elements of an orientation matrix can be obtained as follows (Nielson 1992): [...]

 ---